Mullebrouck/code-my-life/brainstorming.md

 - Mac vs PC
 - React vs Angular
 - Apps vs Web Apps
+- MVP
+- how hard it is to build an app

 ## Tags
 > have different levels of videos